On the phase aberration estimation using common mid-angle correlations: Conclusion

 \section{Conclusion}

-We have developed a theoretical formalism to relate common-mid-angle speckle correlations to the phase aberrations arising from speed-of-sound inhomogeneities.
+We have developed a theoretical formalism to relate common-mid-angle speckle correlations to the phase aberrations caused by speed-of-sound inhomogeneities.
 This formalism (i) completes and clarifies previously established models describing a linear relationship between correlation phases and the mismatches between the assumed and true travel times and (ii) enables the prediction of correlation-phase fluctuations resulting from aberration-induced speckle decorrelation.

 For image pairs obtained with transmit–receive angles sharing a common mid-angle, phase aberrations manifest as displacements of reconstructed echoes along the same direction.
 The relative shift in echoes between the two images is what determines the correlation values at each location.
 We have shown that the phase of the correlations scales linearly with the relative echo shift, whereas the correlation magnitude, which reflects the coherence between the two images, decays exponentially with the square of correlation phases.
 A second-order statistical analysis revealed that this loss of coherence with increasing phase magnitude reduces the reliability of correlation-phase estimates, a phenomenon we have experimentally verified in a uniform tissue-mimicking phantom.